HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 ## The VOL fail when running E3SM on multi-process through NetCDF4 API
   The issue is still being studied.
-  A H5Aiterate call failed on the second process due to some format decoding error.
+  An H5Aiterate call failed on the second process due to some format decoding error.

 ## Native VOL won't close if there are data objects still open
 **Problem description**: